 A steady, stay-at-home defenseman who carved out a decade-long NHL career through grit and reliability.

-Ladislav Šmíd's hockey path was one of quiet consistency, not flashy headlines.
-Drafted into the NHL from the Czech league, the defenseman brought a classic, physical European style to North American ice.
-He spent the majority of his career with the Edmonton Oilers, where he became a fixture on the blue line, known more for clearing the crease and making a smart first pass than for scoring goals.
-His game was built on a foundation of defensive responsibility, often tasked with shutting down the opposition's top lines.
-A trade to the Calgary Flames later in his career saw him continue in that same steadying role.
-While injuries ultimately shortened his time on the ice, Šmíd's tenure stands as a testament to the value of a player who could be counted on shift after shift.
+Ladislav Šmíd played 535 NHL games, mostly for the Edmonton Oilers, as a defenseman who cleared the crease and made smart first passes.
+Drafted from the Czech league, he brought a classic, physical European style to North American ice.
+He rarely scored goals.
+His game was built on defensive responsibility; he often shut down the opposition's top lines.
+A trade to the Calgary Flames saw him continue in that steadying role.
+Injuries shortened his time on the ice. Šmíd's tenure demonstrated the value of a player who could be counted on shift after shift.

 1981–1996